saucelabs/sauce-school/codelabs/Module2_EE.md

 * Run a simple test using Sauce Connect proxy
 * Run a test suite using the Jenkins CI server and Sauce OnDemand

 Users will also experience challenges specific to their local environments.
 Sauce Labs ability to assist with these issues is limited.
-However, we encourage you to report such issues through The ‘Report an Issue’ link so that we can work to add content to help future users
+However, we encourage you to report such issues through The **Report a Mistake** link so that we can work to add content to help future users.